espressif/developer-portal/content/blog/vscode-esp-idf-v1.8.0/index.md

     caption=""
     >}}

-## Advanced configuration of Eclipse CDT Debug Adapter
+### Advanced configuration of Eclipse CDT GDB Debug Adapter

 There are many configurable options to customize the debug adapter if desired.
 You can view a deeper description in the [debugging documentation](https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/DEBUGGING.md).